spandan12/spandan12.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Started PhD in Computing and Information Sciences at Rochester Institute of Technology, under the supervision of [Prof. Qi Yu](https://www.rit.edu/mining/).
+I started PhD in Computing and Information Sciences at Rochester Institute of Technology, under the supervision of [Prof. Qi Yu](https://www.rit.edu/mining/).